timfish/electron-dynamic-preload/README.md

   hash: hash
 }));
 ```
-String paths and export names in files is generally a bad idea so see [below for an exmaple](#render-scriptjs) of how to use `module.filename` and `someFunc.name`.
+String paths and export names in files is generally a bad idea so see [below for an example](#render-scriptjs) of how to use `module.filename` and `someFunc.name`.

 In your preload script simply:
 ```javascript